-And a few minutes later Jesus spoke to Peter about the apostle John and said, "If I want him to remain [alive] until I come, what is that to you?
-You follow Me!"
+And a few minutes later Jesus spoke to Peter about the apostle John and said, “If I want him to remain [alive] until I come, what is that to you?
+You follow me!”
 (John 21:22).
-In other words Christ himself decides when and how his servants will die.
-"If I want him to remain, he will remain.
+In other words, Christ himself decides when and how his servants will die.
+“If I want him to remain, he will remain.
 If I want to take him, I will take him.
-You are all in my hands" (See Revelation 6:11).
-So Henry Martyn, the young missionary to Persia, was right to say, "If [Christ] has work for me to do, I cannot die."
-(Journal and Letters, New York: Protestant Episcopal Society for the promotion of Evangelical Knowledge, 1851, p.
-460).
+You are all in my hands” (see Revelation 6:11).
+So Henry Martyn, the young missionary to Persia, was right to say, “If [Christ] has work for me to do, I cannot die.”
+(Journal and Letters, 460).

 So it is appointed to us all to die.
 And we may rest assured, it is not man or Satan or fate or disease that makes that final, ultimate choice.
 It is Christ himself, our creator and king.

-2. "It is appointed for men to die once."
-But there is another key word here besides the word "appointed," namely the word "once."
+Second, “it is appointed for men to die once.”
+But there is another keyword here besides the word “appointed,” namely, the word “once.”
 This means that you can stop dreaming right now about reincarnation.
 We are not coming back to die again.
 We are not coming back in any form at all.
-The point of the word "once" here is to stress the finality of death.
+The point of the word “once” here is to stress the finality of death.
 We die once.
 And that is the end of our experience of earthly dying.

 Now all of this should have a profound effect on us.
-Samuel Johnson said, in 1777, "Depend upon it, sir, when a man knows he is to be hanged in a fortnight, it concentrates his mind wonderfully" (Boswell's Life of Johnson, Sept.
-19, 1777).
-Moses put it like this in Psalm 90:12, "So teach us to number our days, that we may get a heart of wisdom."
+Samuel Johnson said, in 1777, “Depend upon it, sir, when a man knows he is to be hanged in a fortnight, it concentrates his mind wonderfully.”
+Moses put it like this in Psalm 90:12, “So teach us to number our days, that we may get a heart of wisdom.”

 Surely the writer of Hebrews wants us to hear this word of the Lord in verse 27 and be wakened from the usual numbness and sleepiness of our lives.
 Most people think very little about what matters most and think very much about what matters little.
 The Bible is God’s gift to us to keep us from that foolishness and to make us wise.
 Wise people are people who have proportion in their lives.
 What matters most they are most concerned with, and what matters least they are least concerned with.
 Death is huge and death is sure.
 And so God is calling us here to think about it and get serious about it in a way that fits with how momentous death is.